trendscenter/coinstac/DecentralizedComputation.md

 ```

 A few things to note:
-- **name**: we encourage an all lowercase, hyphen seperated name (e.g. [kebab-case](https://lodash.com/docs#kebabCase)).  all names will be kebab-cased if imported into the greater COINSTAC system
+- **name**: we encourage an all lowercase, hyphen separated name (e.g. [kebab-case](https://lodash.com/docs#kebabCase)).  all names will be kebab-cased if imported into the greater COINSTAC system
 - **version**: it is critical that you version your computations, such that all your users and central compute server run the correctly corresponding code.  we strongly recommend using semantic versioning, i.e. [semver](http://semver.org/).
 - **local**/**remote**: these are arrays or objects that define a set of computations (a `Pipeline`) to run in either environment.
 If you've used pipelines before, please note that these Pipelines have some bells and whistles attached to them, which we will cover soon.
   - `local: [ ... ]` runs on user machines (e.g. consortium members)